remix-run/remix/docs/api/remix.md

 ### Custom `uploadHandler`

-Most of the time, you'll probably want to proxy the file stream to a file host.
+Most of the time, you'll probably want to proxy the file to a file host.

 **Example:**